bjuppa/com-plain-date/README.md

 // Quickly turn a plain-date into a UTC "instant", a JS `Date` at UTC midnight newYearsDay.toUtcInstant(); // 2023-01-01T00:00:00.000Z

-// Combine any plain-date with any plain-time into an "instant", a JS `Date`
+// Combine any shape of date & time into an "instant", a JS `Date` createInstant(
-// ...and note that doing so requires a timezone createInstant(
-  "Europe/Vienna", // The Wiener Musikverein is at UTC+1 in January )({
+  // The Wiener Musikverein is at UTC+1 in January "Europe/Vienna", // Note: A timezone is required for this operation )({
   ...newYearsDay,
   ...{ hour: 11, minute: 15 },